Huang Zhizhong

 Huang Zhizhong, (黃志忠 (黄志忠, Hǘang Zhìzhōng)) born 5 March 1969 in Tianjin, China is a Chinese actor.

 Background

 Huang was a basketball player at a young age.
 After he retired from basketball team, he worked in Tianjin Textile manufacturing factory as a Machinist fitter.
-Later， he enter Tianjin Trade union Academy for a short training.
+Later, he entered the Tianjin Trade union Academy for a short training.
 In 1991, Huang attended the Central Academy of Drama, where he graduated in 1995.
-He has since gone on to star in numerous TV dramas and films, he is famous known by most audience since historical TV series The Road We Have Taken 2009.
+He has since go on to star in numerous TV dramas and films, he is famous known by most audience since historical TV series The Road We Have Taken 2009.